By R.Davies, PhD・Nutrition

 Modern food environments are engineered for overconsumption — large portions, soft, processed, calorie-dense foods, and social expectations to “clean your plate” can make hara hachi bu challenging.

 Additionally, this approach is not appropriate for everyone.
 It is not suitable for children, pregnant or breastfeeding women, competitive athletes, or people recovering from illness or eating disorders.
 Perfection is not the goal.
+The practice works best when used as a general guideline rather than a rigid rule.

+Hara hachi bu is part of a broader Okinawan philosophy that values balance, restraint, and mindfulness.
 It aligns with cultural concepts such as “wabi-sabi” (appreciating imperfection) and “ichi-go ichi-e” (valuing each moment).
+These principles emphasise intentionality and moderation in daily life.

-These traditonal practices contrast sharply to modern norms of abundance and excess.
+These traditional practices contrast sharply with modern norms of abundance and excess.
 Hara hachi bu offers a model for sustainable, enjoyable eating that supports both physical and mental health.
+But it is not a restrictive diet or a short-term crash diet.
+It is a sustainable eating pattern supported by both cultural history and scientific research.

+By stopping at 80% fullness, you align your eating with your body's natural satiety mechanisms, reduce physiological stress, and support healthier ageing.
+The practice is simple: slow down, pay attention, and stop before you are fully full.
 Over time, this small shift can deliver meaningful results — better digestion, improved metabolic health, healthier body weight, and possibly even longer life expectancy.

 1. Most J et al. Calorie restriction in humans: An update.
 Ageing Res Rev. 2017 Oct;39:36-45.
 PMID: 27544442